microsoft/tfsgit-pr-injector/README.md

 Packaging:

-- make sure to have installed all dependencies and to have built the project (`npm install` and `npm run test` will do it)
+- make sure to have installed all dependencies and to have built the project (`npm install -g typescript`, `npm install` and `npm run test` will do it)
 - `npm run package` bundles all the files that form this build task
 - the task is in bin/package
 - to test the task on your own account, install it using the tfx-cli utility https://www.npmjs.com/package/tfx-cli